gooseleggs/markdown-webserver/README.md

 ## Thanks

 I did not write all the code for this.
 I used a [gist](https://gist.github.com/max-lt/76de5a9765fa713cc5a6e267914ebba6) as the baseline, then modified the `md-renderer.html` file to meet the needs.

+## Uses
+This project using Marked for client side rendering, delivered over CDN along with the Mermaid javascript.
+The Github CSS is delivered locally.